zhang-de-re/Conferences/SEAC2023-handout.md

 ### 3. The hypothetical case of AI surrogate decision making

+Only a minority of patients have advanced directives.

+Appropriate surrogates cannot always be found for all patients.

+Resort to best interest standard in ignorance of the patient's preferences and, therefore, without respect to their autonomous will.

+Suppose instead the medical team obtaine Jane's digital footprint---all of her metadata, social media, phone records, etc.
+Whatever digital information evidences her beliefs, preferences, and decision making.
+This information is fed into an AI which creates a model of the patient's medical decision making.

+Suppose that this AI digital twin of the patient's decision making can reliably simulate what the patient would have chosen had they been aware of both the options and the facts.
+Instead of resorting to the best interest standard for Jane, should the medical team turn to this AI digital twin to act as Jane's surrogate?

 ### 4. The problem for the received view

 ### 5. The alternative rights-based approach

 ### 6. An example model based on the right to be loved

 ### 7. AI medical surrogates in the rights-based approach